giantswarm/docs/src/content/support/training-catalog/index.md

 [_Team Atlas_](https://www.giantswarm.io/about)

-- What is the advantage of observability on Kubernetes?
+- What is the advantage of observability on `Kubernetes`?
 - Which tools do we provide and recommend?
 Why?
 - How does Giant Swarm do alerting internally?
 - What does the Giant Swarm monitoring stack look like?